Horizon-Hosting/documentation/src/pages/legal/acceptable-use-policy.md

 ## Investigation and enforcement

-Horizon Hosting has the right, but is not obligated, to enforce this AUP through active investigation, litigation and prosecution.
-Horizon Hosting shall not be obligated to monitor or exercise any editorial control over any material stored, copied or distributed using the Services, but reserved the right to do so.
-Horizon Hosting reserves the right to take appropriate action against the Customer or a user for violations of the AUP.
+Horizon Hosting Limited has the right, but is not obligated, to enforce this AUP through active investigation, litigation and prosecution.
+Horizon Hosting Limited shall not be obligated to monitor or exercise any editorial control over any material stored, copied or distributed using the Services, but reserved the right to do so.
+Horizon Hosting Limited reserves the right to take appropriate action against the Customer or a user for violations of the AUP.